imnisen/cl-chan/README.md

 Also there is a `select` which could be used to wait one of multi channels events to happen.

+If there is no default case, the `select` statement blocks until at least one of the communications can proceed.
+(The select will keep looping, which is not good.
+Need to fix.)

+The difference to golang select is select an empty expression.
+Golang select will block forever however, our's will return nil.
+(This may change overtime, don't rely on it.)

     (select
        ((recv c d)